siddjasti/Job_Scraping/README.md

 ## Features

 - Web interface for entering job search parameters.
-- Scrapes job listings from LinkedIn and Indeed.
+- Scrapes job listings from LinkedIn, Google Jobs, and Indeed.
 - Displays scraped data in a user-friendly web format with clickable links and expandable descriptions.

 ## Getting Started